 Executive Summary

-- Market video-game consoles comprised of Software (developing video games and programs that user can run on a video game console) and Hardware (Creating accessories and gadgets with the purpose of improving the gaming experience).
+- Market: Marketing of video-game consoles comprised of Software (developing video games and programs that users can run on a video game console) and Hardware (Creating accessories and gadgets with the purpose of improving the gaming experience).
 The video game industry represents a $30 billion-a-year market.

-- Competition Microsoft and Nintendo have escalated quickly gaining market share the last few years forcing Sony to produce better quality game consoles and innovative games for its users.
+- Competition: Microsoft and Nintendo have escalated quickly, gaining market share in the last few years and forcing Sony to produce better quality game consoles and innovative games for its users.

-- Customer Users age falls mainly between late teens to mid-twenties.
-The EyeToy targeted a broader clientele including young children and adults.
-This new group of users does not consider gaming the main activity in their daily basis resulting in not buying Play Station products and not meeting sales expectations of the EyeToy Groove.
-On the other hand, core customers might not feel attracted to the EyeToy since its games did not represent a challenge and were meant for hard-core gaming.
+- Customer: The user’s age falls mainly between late teens to mid-twenties.
+The EyeToy targeted a broader clientele, including young children and adults.
+This new group of users does not consider gaming the main activity on a daily basis, resulting in not buying Play Station products and not meeting sales expectations of the EyeToy Groove.
+On the other hand, core customers might not feel attracted to EyeToy since its games did not represent a challenge and were meant for hard-core gaming.

-- Sales 2.5 million units of the EyeToy Play were shipped to be sold by retailers, it was a total success for Sony because it sold 10 times more units than originally planned.
+- Sales: 2.5 million units of the EyeToy Play were shipped to be sold by retailers.
+It was a total success for Sony because it sold 10 times more units than originally planned.
 After launching the EyeToy Groove, the product showed disappointing numbers by selling only 100,000 units in Europe.
-After not meeting sales expectations SCEE reconsidered launching the product in Japan and the U.S. The reason for the low sells of the EyeToy Groove is explained by its cost of purchase and the unattractive games offered.
-The lack of interest for this product represented a threat to the company’s profitability and the product does not show positive signs of future sales growth.
+After not meeting sales expectations, SCEE reconsidered launching the product in Japan and the U.S. The reason for the low sales of the EyeToy Groove is explained by its cost of purchase and the unattractive games offered.
+The lack of interest in this product represented a threat to the company’s profitability, and the product does not show positive signs of future sales growth.

-- Promotion Sampling-driven marketing campaign that demanded a high amount of resources.
-SCEE spent $5 million in the marketing campaign for EyeToy Play, which was a large amount of money invested by the company considering other cost incurred in the product such as research and development, and manufacturing expenses.
-The marketing campaign included, but was not limited to, press events, EyeToy Demos, TV advertisement, online marketing, and merchandise giveaways.
+- Promotion: Sampling-driven marketing campaign that demanded a high amount of resources.
+SCEE spent $5 million in the marketing campaign for EyeToy Play, which was a large amount of money invested by the company considering other costs incurred in the product, such as research and development and manufacturing expenses.
+The marketing campaign included but was not limited to, press events, EyeToy Demos, TV advertisements, online marketing, and merchandise giveaways.
 Promotion of the product took place in shopping centers, bars, restaurants, music festivals, and beaches.

-- Place The main markets were Europe, Japan, and the United States.
+- Place: The main markets were Europe, Japan, and the United States.
 Sony sells its manufactured products to retailers that ultimately sell to the consumer.
-SCEE launches products in Europe before expanding global, which could be unbeneficial because the EyeToy Groove could have been better appreciated in other markets given to cultural differences.
-For instance, U.S.A families normally enjoy playing group games and value activities that bring groups together as could have been the case with EyeToy Groove.
+SCEE launched products in Europe before expanding globally, which could be unbeneficial because the EyeToy Groove could have been better appreciated in other markets due to cultural differences.
+For instance, U.S.A. families normally enjoy playing group games and value activities that bring groups together, as could have been the case with EyeToy Groove.

-- Product The EyeToy is the latest technology added to the video game experience offer by SCEE but it does not represent an essential item in the product line.
-Its launched show the potential of a new niche for the non-gamers market but SCEE strategic objectives are focused on hardcore gaming.
+- Product: The EyeToy is the latest technology added to the video game experience offered by SCEE, but it does not represent an essential item in the product line.
+Its launch shows the potential of a new niche for the non-gamers market, but SCEE’s strategic objectives are focused on hardcore gaming.

 Conclusions:

-The objective of Sony with the EyeToy is to improve the gaming experience of PS2 users and strengthen the position of the brand in the gaming industry but despite EyeToy success, the product does not represent a major source of income for SCEE which gives them the flexibility to decide whether to continue or cut its production.
+The objective of Sony with the EyeToy is to improve the gaming experience of PS2 users and strengthen the position of the brand in the gaming industry, but despite EyeToy’s success, the product does not represent a major source of income for SCEE which gives them the flexibility to decide whether to continue or cut its production.

 Recommendations of alternatives for EyeToy